SoundSliced/s_dropdown/lib/src/SDropdown_Documentation.md

-# SDropdown Widget Documentation
+# SDropdown Widget Documentation (v1.0.0)

 ## Overview

 `SDropdown` is a fully custom dropdown widget built from scratch for String items, providing complete control over dimensions and behavior.
-It's designed as a native Flutter implementation with no external package dependencies.
+It's designed as a native Flutter implementation and uses a small set of optional helper packages for advanced features and responsive sizing.

 ## Architecture